apache/flink/docs/release-notes/flink-1.10.zh.md

 is activated by default now for all state backends shipped with Flink.
 Note that the RocksDB state backend implements background cleanup by employing a compaction filter.
-This has the caveat that even if a Flink job does not store state with TTL, a minor performance penalty during compaction incurs.
+This has the caveat that even if a Flink job does not store state with TTL, a minor performance penalty during compaction is incurred.
 Users that experience noticeable performance degradation during RocksDB compaction can disable the TTL compaction filter by setting the config option `state.backend.rocksdb.ttl.compaction.filter.enabled` to `false`.

 #### Deprecation of StateTtlConfig#Builder#cleanupInBackground() ([FLINK-15606](https://issues.apache.org/jira/browse/FLINK-15606))
-`StateTtlConfig#Builder#cleanupInBackground()` is deprecated now because the background cleanup of state with TTL is already enabled by default.
+`StateTtlConfig#Builder#cleanupInBackground()` has been deprecated because the background cleanup of state with TTL is already enabled by default.

 #### Timers are stored in RocksDB by default when using RocksDBStateBackend ([FLINK-15637](https://issues.apache.org/jira/browse/FLINK-15637))
 The default timer store has been changed from Heap to RocksDB for the RocksDB state backend to support asynchronous snapshots for timer state and better scalability, with less than 5% performance cost.
-Users that find the performance decline critical, can set `state.backend.rocksdb.timer-service.factory` to `HEAP` in `flink-conf.yaml` to restore the old behavior.
+Users that find the performance decline critical can set `state.backend.rocksdb.timer-service.factory` to `HEAP` in `flink-conf.yaml` to restore the old behavior.

 #### Removal of StateTtlConfig#TimeCharacteristic ([FLINK-15605](https://issues.apache.org/jira/browse/FLINK-15605))
 `StateTtlConfig#TimeCharacteristic` has been removed in favor of